-E. Intermediate Team
+Intermediate Team

-- i.
-All Managers and coaches from Intermediate will vote in a blind vote for the players on the team.
-All players in the Intermediate Division are eligible for the team. - ii.
-Managers and coaches will vote for 10 players.
+- All Managers and coaches from Intermediate (and/or Majors as determined by the President, VP of Baseball, and Player Agent) will vote in a blind vote for the players on the team.
+All players in the Intermediate Division are eligible for the team. - Managers and coaches will vote for 10 players.
 If there is a tie for the 10th spot the manager, player agent, and VP of Baseball will break the tie.
-The manager of the Intermediate team will then be able to select an 11th and 12th (and potentially more) player approved by the VP of Baseball and Player Agent. - iii.
-The manager and one coach will be selected in a blind vote by all managers and coaches in the Intermediate Division.
-Only managers and coaches from the Intermediate division are eligible to be a manager or a coach of the Intermediate team.
+The manager of the Intermediate team will then be able to select an 11th and 12th (and potentially more) player approved by the VP of Baseball and Player Agent.

-F. Junior Team
+Junior Team

-- i.
-All Managers and coaches from Junior Division will vote in a blind vote for the players on the team.
-All players in the Junior Division are eligible for the team. - ii.
-Managers and coaches will vote on 10 players.
+- All Managers and coaches from the Junior Division will vote in a blind vote for the players on the team.
+All players in the Junior Division are eligible for the team. - Managers and coaches will vote on 10 players.
 If there is a tie for the 10thth spot the manager, player agent, and VP of Baseball will break the tie.
-The manager of the Junior team will then be able to select and 11th and 12th (and potentially more) player approved by the VP of Baseball and Player Agent. - iii.
-The manager and one coach will be selected in a blind vote by all managers and coaches in the Junior Division.
-Only managers and coaches from the Junior Division are eligible to be a manager or a coach of the Junior team.
+The manager of the Junior team will then be able to select and 11th and 12th (and potentially more) player approved by the VP of Baseball and Player Agent.

-ARTICLE III VOTING REQUIREMENT TO CHANGE PROCEDURES
+VOTING REQUIREMENT TO CHANGE PROCEDURES